Business coaches face a big problem. Admin tasks eat up 35-50% of your time. This hurts profits and limits how many clients you can serve.

 Scaling Capacity:

-The most significant ROI comes from scaling capacity.
-With proper VA support, business coaches can:
+The biggest ROI comes from scaling.
+With VA support, you can:

 - Launch new programs faster